TheTobster1232/codespace-desktop-debian1/README.md

 Applications Menu → Internet → Firefox ESR
 Applications Menu → Internet → Chromium (no‑sandbox)

-Chromium provides the best video playback performance.
+Chromium must be launched using the included no‑sandbox script:

+./.devcontainer/chromium-nosandbox.sh

+This is required because Codespaces containers do not support Chromium’s sandbox.

 ### Audio
 PulseAudio starts automatically.
 Websites and apps that use audio will play sound through the browser.

 ## Video Playback Tips